dragonvedb/rock-paper-scissors/README.md

 One interesting bug was being able to trigger "no input" message by typing in 'null' due to the way I coded it (converting input to string before checking validity, because otherwise it broke 'toLowerCase').
 At the last moment implemented emoji input support.
 It's fun on mobile.
 Where to next?

+25th of November:

+Here we go again!
+This time around we're adding the UI elements which is going to be a huge relief, cause the endless alerts are honesly super annoying and also buggy.
+Don't yet know how I'm going to style the site; I had an idea of theming it around Undertale (Omega Flowey battle?..) but it may be to much hassle to be honest.
+We'll see.
+God, there's so much to rework...